 BMI or body mass index is calculated using height and weight measurements to assess your body fat.
-Also known as the Quetelet index, the body mass index scale was developed by a Belgium statistician called Adolphe Quetelet in the 1800’s.
+Also known as the Quetelet index, the BMI index scale was developed by a Belgium statistician called Adolphe Quetelet in the 1800’s.
 Quetelet established this simple measurement for classifying peoples' weight relative to an ideal weight for their height know as the BMI scale.

 Body mass index can be calculated using metric or imperial figures.
 It is defined as your body weight divided by the square of your height when using metric figures of kilograms and metres.
 It produces a unit of measure of kg/m².
 When using imperial pounds and inches the formula needs altering slightly to adjust it to the same BMI values as those calculated using metric units.
 This enables the universal use of a BMI score.